Higher Education Membership FAQ

 2. Will PATH International dictate how and what we teach?

-Higher education institutions and PATH International centers will provide the necessary information and experiences for students to successfully complete certification.
+Higher education institutions and PATH International Member Centers will provide the necessary information and experiences for students to successfully complete certification.

 3. Who determines the eligibility of the instructors?

-• Higher education faculty and PATH International center instructor approval will be the responsibility of the university.
+• Higher education faculty and PATH International Member Center instructor approval will be the responsibility of the university.

-• Only Level Three/PATH International Premier Accredited Centers will offer the instructor certification.
+• Only certain Higher Education Members/PATH International Premier Accredited Centers will offer the instructor certification.
 PATH International requires a certified instructor be part of the center in order to be a premier accredited center.

 4. Does PATH International provide the curriculum?